AlexShkarin/pyLabLib/docs/devices/IMAQ.rst

 At high frame rates (above ~10kFPS) dealing with each frame individually becomes too slow for Python.
 Hence, there is an option to read out and process frames in larger 'chunks', which are 3D numpy arrays with the first axis enumerating the frame index.
 This approach leverages the ability to store several frame buffers in the contiguous memory locations (resulting in a single 3D array), and it essentially eliminates the overhead for dealing with multiple frames at high frame rates, as long as the total data rate is manageable (typically below 600Mb/s).

-This option can be accessed by supplying ``fastbuff=True`` in :meth:`.IMAQCamera.read_multiple_images`.
+This option can be accessed by calling using :meth:`.IMAQCamera.set_frame_format` method to set frames format to ``"chunks"`` (former way of supplying ``fastbuff=True`` in :meth:`.IMAQCamera.read_multiple_images` is now deprecated).
 In this case, instead of a list of individual frames (which is the standard behavior), the method returns list of chunks about 1Mb in size, which contain several consecutive frames.
-Otherwise the method behaves identically to the standard one.

 Communication with the camera and camera files